Gwendŵr Meredith, BA'13

 The Individualized Major Program gives you the freedom to create a multidisciplinary major that addresses issues and explores topics of your own choosing.
 The ability to select major courses from Indiana University's many schools and departments puts you in charge of your education in ways that conventional majors don't allow.
 As a student in the IMP you'll have the opportunity, rare in an institution of IU's size, to develop a close working relationship with one or more faculty sponsors who will guide you throughout your academic career.
 And, when you graduate, you'll have the distinction of having pursued a personalized course of study.
 Learn more about the IMP.

-- New this fall!
-We are now offering individualized minors.
-Applications are due September 24.
+- We are now offering individualized minors!
+Applications are due September 23.

-- Admission interviews and final project reviews: November 17-21 and December 1-19
+- Admission interviews and final project reviews: November 16-20 and November 30–December 18

 - Past E-mail Announcements (log-in required)